 Karl Swinehart is an Assistant Professor of Humanities at the University of Louisville.

 Research Interests: I am a linguistic anthropologist with a background in applied and educational linguistics who is broadly interested in social inequality and the semiotic dimensions of its mediation.
 My current research focuses on indigenous language politics in Bolivia, focusing on Aymara language media.
 My other areas of expertise include Scandinavia (Norway) and the U.S. (bilingual education and language policy).

 Margath (Maggie) Walker is an Associate Professor of Geography at the University of Louisville

 Research Interests: Two themes structure my current research: the geopolitics of borders, and the critical social theory of Herbert Marcuse

-Beth Willey is an Associate Professor of English at the University of Louisville.
+Beth Willey is Professor of English at the University of Louisville.

 Education: Northwestern University (PhD)